CubedProgrammer/csloc/README.md

 On windows?
 You're in luck!
 Prebuilt executable should be in releases, if I remember, but that is a big if.
 On ubuntu?
 You're in luck!
 Prebuilt executable is in releases.

+This repository can now be configured to be built into a shared library, include csloc.h in your code to use it.

+gcc -O3 -c csloc.c -fPIC

+gcc -O3 -c get_sub_dir.c -fPIC

+gcc -shared -o libcsloc csloc.o get_sub_dir.o